ErlingSigurdson/Billy/README.md

 from "Billy the Relay" to just "Billy", (3) code was refactored significantly: command handler functions are now declared and defined in the separate files, not in the .ino file.

+## TODO list
+- Optional (config-defined) periodical attempts to reconnect to a Wi-Fi network.

 # Concept
 Billy is a sketch for Arduino framework written for ESP32 and ESP8266 modules (systems-on-chip, SoCs).
 The same name may also refer to a device that runs the respective sketch.